diobat/ID.all/docs/_build/html/_sources/index.rst.txt

   - matplotlib

-2. Connect the receiver/SDR kit to your chosen platform via USB, remember to use an adequate antenna to the carrier wave you intend to sniff.
+2. Connect the receiver/SDR kit to your RPI via USB, remember to use an adequate antenna to the carrier wave you intend to sniff.

   | Run rtl_test on the command line to check if the kit was properly detected and no warnings or errors were returned.